ryantd42/NY-Legislative-Git/2023/S636A-2023/bill.md

- liability company to which this chapter applies, shall biennially in the calendar  month during which its articles of organization or application for authority were filed, or effective date thereof if stated,  file  on forms  prescribed  by  the secretary of state, a statement setting forth the post office address within or without this state to which the secre- tary of state shall mail a copy  of  any  process  accepted  against  it
+ liability company to which this chapter applies, shall biennially in the calendar  month during which its articles of organization or application for authority were filed, or effective date thereof if stated,  file  on

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03247-01-3
+  LBD03247-03-3
- S. 636  2
+ S. 636--A  2

- served  upon  him  or  her.
+ forms  prescribed  by  the secretary of state, a statement setting forth the post office address within or without this state to which the secre- tary of state shall mail a copy  of  any  process  accepted  against  it served  upon  him  or  her.
 Such  address  shall supersede any previous address on file with the department of state  for  this  purpose.
-ADDI- TIONALLY,  FOR  THOSE  LIMITED  LIABILITY  COMPANIES REQUIRED TO FILE AN EMPLOYER  INFORMATION REPORT EEO-1 WITH THE EQUAL EMPLOYMENT OPPORTUNITY COMMISSION, SUCH COMPANIES TO WHICH THIS CHAPTER APPLIES  SHALL  INCLUDE ON  THE  STATEMENT  REQUIRED  BY  THIS  SUBDIVISION  INFORMATION THAT IS SUBSTANTIALLY SIMILAR TO THE EMPLOYMENT DATA REPORTED UNDER SECTION D OF SUCH COMPANY'S MOST RECENTLY FILED EEO-1 IN A  FORMAT  APPROVED  BY  THE SECRETARY OF STATE.
-FOR EACH LIMITED LIABILITY COMPANY THAT SUBMITS DATA PURSUANT  TO  THIS SUBDIVISION, THE SECRETARY OF STATE SHALL PUBLISH THE DATA ON THE GENDER, RACE, AND ETHNICITY OF EACH COMPANY'S  EMPLOYEES  ON THE  SECRETARY OF STATE'S OFFICIAL WEBSITE.
+ADDI- TIONALLY,  FOR  THOSE  LIMITED  LIABILITY  COMPANIES REQUIRED TO FILE AN EMPLOYER INFORMATION REPORT EEO-1 WITH THE EQUAL EMPLOYMENT  OPPORTUNITY COMMISSION,  SUCH  LIMITED LIABILITY COMPANIES SHALL FILE A COPY OF SUCH EMPLOYER INFORMATION REPORT EEO-1 WITH THE SECRETARY OF STATE.
+FOR  EACH LIMITED  LIABILITY  COMPANY  THAT SUBMITS DATA PURSUANT TO THIS SUBDIVI- SION, THE SECRETARY OF STATE SHALL PUBLISH THE DATA ON THE GENDER, RACE, AND ETHNICITY OF EACH COMPANY'S EMPLOYEES ON THE  SECRETARY  OF  STATE'S OFFICIAL  WEBSITE.
 THE SECRETARY OF STATE SHALL PUBLISH SUCH INFORMATION WITHIN NINETY DAYS OF RECEIPT OF A PROPERLY FILED STATEMENT OR  AS  SOON THEREAFTER AS PRACTICABLE.
   § 3.
 This act shall take effect two years after it shall have become a law.